elfrances/esp32SkelApp/README.md

 Adds support for WiFi station, so that the ESP32 device can connect to a WiFi network to get Internet connectivity.

+### Web Server

+Adds support for a basic HTTP web server.

 ### OTA Update

 Adds support for doing OTA firmware updates over WiFi.